 Treatment options for ulcerative colitis have expanded quite a bit and now biologic therapies can be used to treat the symptoms of persistent diarrhea, which may contain blood, mucus or pus, stomach aches, and the need to visit the toilet frequently.
-Ulcerative colitis is a type of inflammatory bowel disease (IBD) that can come and go, making it very unpredictable, affecting your general health and quality of life.
+Ulcerative colitis is a type of inflammatory bowel disease (IBD) that can come and go, making it very unpredictable, and affecting your general health and quality of life.
 Today we will look at two biologic drugs Entyvio and Humira that are both FDA approved to treat this disease.

 What is Entyvio?